Student Life

 Exciting Growth and New Partnerships Await!

-We are thrilled to announce that our program includes partnerships with schools in Durban, South Africa and Buenos Aires, Argentina.
+We are thrilled to announce that our program includes partnerships with schools in Durban, South Africa.
 As we continue to grow, we are eager to share more information with you about the next steps in the application process and the amazing opportunities available through our newly partnered schools.
 Stay tuned for updates and further details on how you can be a part of this enriching global education experience.

 Community Engagement